 The Pirate Brand was famous for localizing its promotional give-aways and trading cards by depicting traditional Chinese motives and scenes from history such as from the four classic Chinese novels “Romance of the Three Kingdoms”, “Journey to the West”, “Water Margin” and “Dream of the Red Chamber".

 Yet the brand faced challenges: Chinese consumers could not read the English word pirate and instead called the brand “old knife” referring to the sword the pirate held in his hand.
-Also after the Xinhai Revolution the anti-colonialist sentiment among Chinese towards Western iconography changed and pirates were not seen – like in the West of that time – as romanticized heroes, but rightly so as criminals and ransacking foreign oppressors.
-Subsequently the British American Tobacco Company started to fade out the use of the English brand term and emphasized the Chinese “LaoDao Pai” or “Old Knife Brand” (老刀牌) in their advertising.
+Also after the Xinhai Revolution and subsequently the May 30th 1925 incident anti-colonialist sentiment among Chinese towards Western iconography grew and pirates were not seen – like in the West of that time – as romanticized heroes, but rightly so as criminals and ransacking foreign oppressors.
+As a consequences the British American Tobacco Company started to fade out the use of the English brand term and emphasized the Chinese “LaoDao Pai” or “Old Knife Brand” (老刀牌) in their advertising.
 Additionally the key visual was altered with the previously shown cannon replaced with a metal box and the face and sword of the pirate changed.
 The brand story was revised to the metaphor of “A businessman holding an ancient old knife came to China by ship to promote the world's best cigarette - Old Knife".
 After heavy marketing investments, the revised "Old Knife" cigarette label was finally accepted by Chinese consumers and established itself as one of the most recognized brands in the country.
 In fact it became so famous that it soon had to deal with copycat brands as highlighted with an infamous example in our post here.
 But this is only where the it's troubled history really starts:

 In 1934 the British American Tobacco Company was reincorporated as the Jizhong Tobacco Company in Shanghai but after the War and the founding of the People’s Republic of China, the state-owned Shanghai Tobacco Company took over the property rights of the Jizhong Tobacco Company in April 1951.